ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.totalResources` field includes the total amount of key versions returned in the response.

-#### Unset key for deletion
+#### Set or Unset key for deletion
-{: #dual-auth-unset-success}
+{: #dual-auth-set-success}

 The following fields include extra information:

 - The `responseData.initialValue.authID` field includes the initiator ID of the person who set the dual authorization policy.
 - The `responseData.initialValue.authExpiration` field includes the expiration date for the dual authorization policy.

-#### Set key for deletion
-{: #dual-auth-set-success}

-The following fields include extra information:

 - The `responseData.newValue.authID` field includes the initiator ID of the person who set the dual authorization policy.
 - The `responseData.newValue.authExpiration` field includes the expiration date for the dual authorization policy.

+`initialValue` is the initiatorID of the person who last set the dual authorization policy and `newValue is he new initiatorID of the person who set the dual authorization policy.
+{: note}

 ### Policy events
 {: #policy-at-events}